-A DSG 'Safety Valve' agreement has been entered into between the DFE and Rotherham and covers the financial years from 2021/22 to 2025/26.
-The Council undertake to reach a positive in-year balance on the DSG account by the end of 2022/23, and in each subsequent year with a minor dip into deficit in 2024/25 only.
+A DSG 'Safety Valve' agreement was entered into between the DFE and Rotherham and covers the financial years from 2021/22 to 2025/26.
+The Council undertake to reach a positive in-year balance on the DSG account by the end of 2022/23, and in each subsequent year with a minor dip into deficit in 2024/25 only due to no longer transferring monies from the Schools to High Needs Block.
 The DFE agree to pay in instalments a total of £20.53m by 2025/26 and subject to full compliance, the Council should eliminate the cumulative deficit no later than 2025/26.
-The first instalment of £8.53m was paid in 2021/22 and is reflected in these accounts.
-In line with SI 2020 Number 1212 and the 2021/22 LG Code guidance, this year's DSG surplus of £8.418m after safety valve funding has been reported as usable earmarked reserves at Note 36 and the cumulative DSG deficit brought forward as at 1 April 2021 of £21.258m has been reported as unusable reserves at Note 37.
-Therefore net overall DSG deficit as at 31 March 2022 was £12.840m.
+The first instalment of £8.53m was paid in 2021/22 and as outlined above £6m has been received in 2022/23 with £2m planned to be received per annum for the remaining three year of the agreement.